yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

     ![The Review + create tab is displayed, with a Validation passed message.](media/sql-virtual-machine-review-create-tab.png "Create a virtual machine Review + create tab")

-12. It will take approximately 10 minutes for the SQL VM to finish provisioning.
+12. It takes approximately 10 minutes for the SQL VM to finish provisioning.
 You can move on to the next task while you wait.

 ## Task 6: Create Azure Database Migration Service

-In this task, you will provision an instance of the Azure Database Migration Service (DMS).
+In this task, you provision an instance of the Azure Database Migration Service (DMS).

 > **Important**: This service requires that you have registered the `Microsoft.DataMigration` resource provider within your subscription in Azure.
 You can find the steps to complete this in the Before the HOL guide.